-Furthermore, as within the area of the state, so in a territory that is under belligerent occupation - "enforcement" activity takes place mostly on the ground where military forces conduct patrols, arrests and searches, staff checkpoints and roadblocks, enforce curfews and disperse riots.
-These types of activities, from a practical perspective, are considered to be "operational activity" for all intents and purposes.
-Yet, from a legal perspective, they are similar to police activities within the area of the state.
-Such activity is, as a rule, aimed at civilians and not combatants, and as such the restrictions imposed upon it are much more stringent than those imposed upon belligerent acts.18 Hence, it is subject to limitations concerning the use of lethal force that is only permitted under exceptional circumstances, such as self-defense.19
+Furthermore, as within the area of the state, so in a territory that is under belligerent occupation - "enforcement" activity takes place mostly on the ground, where military forces conduct patrols, arrests and searches, man checkpoints and roadblocks, enforce curfews and disperse riots.
+These types of activities, from a practical perspective, are considered to be "operational activity" for all intents and purposes; yet, from a legal perspective, they are similar to police activities within the area of the state.
+Such activity is, as a rule, aimed at civilians and not combatants, and as such the restrictions imposed upon it are much more stringent than those imposed upon belligerent acts.
+19 Hence, it is subject to limitations concerning the use of lethal force, which is only permitted under exceptional circumstances, such as self-defense.20

-In light of the above, and without choosing between the different approaches concerning the relation between human rights laws and the laws of occupation, the assumptions at the basis of this report are: First, that human rights laws apply alongside international humanitarian law and particularly alongside the laws of occupation.
-And second, that the scope of application of the rights and obligations derived from both bodies of law should be interpreted according to the context, and in this case the context of a prolonged belligerent occupation and the unique challenges generated by it.
+In light of the above, and without choosing between the different approaches concerning the relation between human rights laws and the laws of occupation, the assumptions at the basis of this report are: First, that human rights laws apply alongside international humanitarian law, and particularly alongside the laws of occupation.
+And second, that the scope of application of the rights and obligations derived from both bodies of law should be interpreted according to the context, and in this case the context

-17 .
-Position paper submitted by the Military Advocate General [in Hebrew], General Avichai Mandelblit, on 19 December 2010, to the Public Commission to Examine the Maritime Incident of 31 May 2010, headed by Supreme Court Justice (ret.)
+^{18.} Position paper submitted by the Military Advocate General [in Hebrew], General Avichai Mandelblit, on 19 December 2010, to the Public Commission to Examine the Maritime Incident of 31 May 2010, headed by Supreme Court Justice (ret.)
 Jacob Turkel, p.
 33.

-[.]
-Marco Sassòli, "Legislation and Maintenance of Public Order and Civil Life by Occupying Powers," European Journal of International Law (September 2005) 16 (4): 661-694.
+^{19.} Marco Sassòli, "Legislation and Maintenance of Public Order and Civil Life by Occupying Powers," European Journal of International Law (September 2005) 16 (4): 661-694.
 Article 3c (hereinafter: "Legislation and Maintenance of Public Order").

-[.]
-Public Commission to Examine the Maritime Incident of 31 May 2010, Second Report: "Israel's Mechanisms for Examining and Investigating Complaints and Claims of Violations of the Laws of Armed Conflict According to International Law" (2013), chapter A, para.
+^{20.} Public Commission to Examine the Maritime Incident of 31 May 2010, Second Report: "Israel's Mechanisms for Examining and Investigating Complaints and Claims of Violations of the Laws of Armed Conflict According to International Law" (2013), chapter A, para.
 58.